anewton1998/draft-regext-ext-json-media-type/draft-regext-rdap-x-media-type.md

 cache would return the answer of the first query to the second query and all other subsequent queries until the item expired out of the cache.

-If server implementers do not desire this behaviour and would signal that caches consider each query separately, servers should also return a `vary: accept` header to inform the cache that the `accept` header should also be considered when processing cache items.
+If server implementers do not desire this behavior and would signal that caches consider each query separately, servers should also return a `vary: accept` header to inform the cache that the `accept` header should also be considered when processing cache items.
 Server implementers should also consult [@!RFC9110] regarding caching and other uses of the `vary` header.